 According to one of our latest articles about airline dashboards that focus on crises, we complete the list of 77 key performance indicators with crisis-KPIs.

 The KPI simply provides information about the number of flights that aren’t operated due to specific reasons (strike, airspace closure, pandemic, ash cloud, etc.)

 The KPI “Restricted Destinations” became super-relevant once COVID-19 hit airlines.
 The indicator provides information about the number of airports that cannot be approached at the moment due to specific circumstances.

 One of the most critical KPIs during a crisis.
 The KPI calculates the number of passengers impacted by the situation.
 Impacted in this context is flight cancellations, diversion, re-routings, delays, etc.

 Another relevant KPI that helps to assess a crisis.
 The KPI calculates the number of passenger rebookings necessary due to a specific crisis.

 Parked Aircraft / Aircraft On Ground

-And finally, a KPI that also became prominent during COVID-19.
+And finally, a KPI also became prominent during COVID-19.
 However, the KPI was also used in prior crises, such as 9/11.
-The KPI calculates the number of aircraft that are currently parked and not operated due to a specific situation.
+The KPI calculates the number of currently parked aircraft and not operated due to a specific situation.